Fiserv/digital-disbursements-platform/docs/documentation/features/p2p.md

 ## Introduction

 The Person-to-Person (P2P) feature facilitates direct fund transfers between clients within the DDP ecosystem.
-This functionality is available for both Portal and Direct Disbursement merchants.
-By enabling P2P transactions, participating users experience faster and more efficient payment processing.
+Both Portal and Direct Disbursement merchants have access to this convenient functionality.
+Enabling Person-to-Person (P2P) payments offers advantages such as convenience, speed, cost-effectiveness, accessibility, enhanced user experience, and increased efficiency in fund transfers.

 ## Use Case Example(s)

-P2P Payment Process:
-- Step 1: AFT Debit from Sender:
-  When a person initiates a P2P payment, the sender’s account is debited through an Automated Funds Transfer (AFT).
-This step ensures that the funds are available for the transaction.
-- Step 2: OCT Credit to Recipient:
-   Once the sender’s account is debited, the recipient receives an Online Credit Transfer (OCT).
-This credit is reflected in the recipient’s account, completing the P2P transaction.

-The DDP does not facilitate the AFT directly; instead, it relies on the merchant to perform the AFT.
-The DDP's role is to forward sender details to VISA and Mastercard (VISA MC) for processing.
-Both the sender and recipient are expected to provide card data within a TransArmor (TA) Token.

-Initially, only USD (United States Dollar) is supported as the transaction currency.
+Customer would like to make a payment to a recipient using the P2P method.
+The customer is required to send the sender details along with the request API payload.
+The DDP will process the request and route it to the relevant payment channels, such as Visa/Mastercard, to utilize the sender information and disburse the funds accordingly to the recipient.

-However, the DDP should eventually support cross-border transactions with non-US issuers.
+Initially, the P2P payment process supports transactions in USD only.
+However, the DDP aims to expand its services to support cross-border transactions with non-US issuers in the future.

 ## API
+An update has been made to the Payment API to incorporate this feature.
+Please review the API specifications provided below.

 [![Try it out](../../../../assets/images/button.png)](../api/?type=post&path=/ddp/v1/payments)